argilla-io/distilabel/docs/technical-reference/llms.md

 The [`LLM`][distilabel.llm.base.LLM] class encapsulates the functionality for interacting with a large language model.

-It distinguishes between *task* specifications and configurable parameters that influence the LLM's behavior.
+It distinguishes between *task* specifications and configurable parameters that influence the LLM behavior.

 For illustration purposes, we employ the [`TextGenerationTask`][distilabel.tasks.text_generation.base.TextGenerationTask] in this section and guide you to the dedicated [`Tasks`](../technical-reference/tasks.md) section for comprehensive details.